Measuring Name Concentrations through Deep Learning: Introduction

 Our paper relates to the broader literature on concentration risk.
 We compare our NN-based GA to the analytical approximation GAs of \cite{GordyLuetkebohmert2013} and \cite{GordyMarrone2012}.
 Both approaches build on the GA methodology developed in \cite{Gordy2003}, \cite{Wilde2001} and \cite{MartinWilde2002}, which was introduced as an adjustment to the Asymptotic Single Risk Factor (ASRF) model in \cite{Basel2001CP2}.
-Mathematically the methodology builds on work by \cite{Gourieroux}.
-Further contributions to this field are due to \cite{PykhtinDev2002}, \cite{Wilde2001IRB}, \cite{EmmerTasche2004} and \cite{Voropaev}.
-While the empirical work of \cite{GordyLuetkebohmert2013}, \cite{TarashevZhu2008}, \cite{Heitfieldetal2006} and \cite{GuertlerHeitheckerHibbeln} documents the accuracy of the approximate GAs for commercial bank portfolios, recent work of \cite{LuetkebohmertSesterShen2023} shows that these methods are substantially less reliable for portfolios of less than one hundred borrowers.
-Our NN-based GA is tailored exactly for this application, i.e. for very small and concentrated portfolios.
+Mathematically, the methodology builds on the work of \cite{Gourieroux}.
+Further contributions to this field are due to \cite{PykhtinDev2002}, \cite{Wilde2001IRB}, \cite{EmmerTasche2004} and \cite{Voropaev}. \cite{UbertiFigini2010} suggest an index to measure name concentration risk, which is simple to compute but less accurate than the GA methodology. \cite{GrippaGornicka2016} apply MC simulation to the part of the portfolio consisting of large exposures, whereas the analytic approximation is applied to the part of the portfolio consisting of small exposures.
+This reduces the computational burden while maintaining accuracy and flexibility.
+However, for the small portfolios we target in this paper, the approach would basically amount to applying the full MC simulation to the entire portfolio.
+The empirical work of \cite{GordyLuetkebohmert2013}, \cite{TarashevZhu2008}, \cite{Heitfieldetal2006} and \cite{GuertlerHeitheckerHibbeln} documents the accuracy of the approximate GAs for commercial bank portfolios consisting of at least several hundred obligors.
+Recent work of \cite{LuetkebohmertSesterShen2023}, however, shows that these methods are substantially less reliable for portfolios with fewer than one hundred borrowers.
+Our NN-based GA is tailored exactly for this application, i.e. for very small and concentrated portfolios, where currently existing methods either fail because they rely on approximations that provide accurate results only for larger portfolios, or are computationally expensive because they require many simulations to obtain accurate estimates.

-For the training of our NN-based GA we build on MC method with IS.
-To this end, we build on previous work of \cite{glasserman2005importance} who consider normal copula models, where borrowers are conditional independent given some normally distributed latent factor.
-Similar methods for the CreditRisk$^{+}$ model have been suggested in \cite{glasserman2003importance}.
-Other related work is due to \cite{glynn1989importance} and \cite{glasserman1999asymptotically}.
-All of these approaches focus on IS procedures for rare event simulations, i.e. estimates of the probability that the loss distribution is larger than some given threshold.
-IS methods for the estimation of quantiles have been suggested in \cite{glynn1996importance}.
-We follow that approach and provide explicit IS algorithms for the estimation of portfolio VaR in the CreditRisk$^{+}$ model and the MtM ratings-based CreditMetrics model.\\